rodbove/flask-blog/README.md

 ## A bit about the functionality

 The webapp is entirely organized in directories.
-Besides static stuff and html templates, I used blueprintes for all others for better organization.
-At first it wasn't structured like this but I learned about it and how it is good for using in projects that may grow, adding functionalities becomes more simple.
+Besides static stuff and html templates, I used blueprints for all others for better organization and ease on adding functionalities later.

 Speaking of functionalities, below I will list them and talk about each with more details.
 First, here is a list of the modules I used for the making (if I forgot some and remember later I'll add it here):
 - From flask: current_app, render_template, redirect, url_for, request, Blueprint, flash, abort;